udecode/plate/README.md

 Plate uses jotai for state management and is designed to support decoupled design systems.
 It comes with a default design system, but you can also plug in your own.

 With more than 50 packages, `@udecode/plate` enforces separation of concerns for improved build optimization and versioning.
 It is also extensible, with all plugins accepting options and their functions being exported.
-Additionally, it is tree-shakeable and comes with heavy TypeScript support.
+Finally, it is tree-shakeable and comes with heavy TypeScript support.

 ## Motivation